glouw/blog/_posts/2023-11-07-Compiling-To-ANSI-C-Switch-Statements-And-Gotos.md

 ```
 Our while loop uses the same inner workings as the if statement.
 Integer 1 is pushed to the stack, and branches to `L1` (the end
-of the program) if it is not zero.
+of the program) if it is zero.
 The loop pushes and pops integer 2
 for the exemplary, and a branch to `L0` repeats the loop.
 In all instances,
 integer 1 is popped form the stack with the `BRZ` instruction.